cnguyen-uk/An-Introduction-to-VBA/README.md

 	End If
 End Sub

-' Checks that the the value entered into textboxNumerical is a number when buttonSubmit is clicked.
+' Checks that the value entered into textboxNumerical is a number when buttonSubmit is clicked.
 ' If the value is a number, then it is stored in the A1 cell.
 Otherwise, a dialog box is shown.
 Private Sub buttonSubmit_Click()
 	If IsNumeric(textboxNumerical.Value) Then